obsidiandynamics/neli/README.md

 Non-Exclusive Leader Emergence in Highly Available Systems
 ===

+Published in [https://github.com/obsidiandynamics/nele](https://github.com/obsidiandynamics/nele) under a BSD (3-clause) license.

 # Overview
-This text describes the Non-Exclusive Leader Emergence (NELE, pronounced 'Nelly') protocol built on top of a shared, partitioned ledger capable of partition balancing (such as Apache Kafka or Amazon Kinesis).
+This text describes the Non-Exclusive Leader Emergence (NELE, pronounced 'Nelly') protocol built on top of a shared, partitioned ledger capable of atomic partition balancing (such as Apache Kafka or Amazon Kinesis).
 The protocol yields a non-exclusive leader in a group of contending processes for one of a number of notional roles, such that each role has at least one leader assigned to it.
 The number of roles is dynamic, as is the number of contending processes.
 This protocol is useful in scenarios where &mdash;

 * There are a number of roles that need fulfilling, and it's desirable to share this load among several processes (likely deployed on different hosts);
 * While it's undesirable that a role is simultaneously filled by two processes at any point in time, the system will continue to function correctly.
 In other words, this may create duplication of work but cannot cause harm (the _safety_ property);